sideris/Simulation-of-the-Sinoatrial-node-Zhang-/README.md

 Simulation-of-the-Sinoatrial-node-Zhang-
 ========================================

 A simulation of the Sinoatrial node of the heart based on Zhang's 1D models.

-It also implements a stimuli.
+Here a stimuli is also implemented and the resulting diagrams are produced.

 Dependencies
 ============
+    jfreechart(included at the 'lib' folder)
-    jfreechart, jcommon
+    jcommon
+    Netbeans